shsma/laravel-docker/readme.md

 # Laravel-Docker plug-and-play

-This is quick plug-and-play setup for your `Laravel-Docker` projects
+This is a quick plug-and-play setup for your `Laravel-Docker` projects

 Comes with:
 - web-app: `Laravel/PHP-7.2`